bfortuner/problems/README.md

 2. Swap Integers - Swap two integers in an array without using temporary variables
 3. Sum Two Arrays - Write method to sum 2 arrays and return a new array.
 Arrays can be of different lengths. e.g. [1,3] + [1,0,0] == [1,1,3]
 4. Smallest Number > k - Write method to find the smallest number which is greater than a given number k and has SAME SET OF DIGITS as given number
+5. Find Missing Integer - Given an array of sorted consecutive integers, return the missing integer (or -1 if no integer is missing).
+E.g. [3,4,6,7] == 4.
+Complete solutions in both O(n) and O(log n) time.
+Follow-up: write a method that handles an unsorted array of integers between 0 and N in O(N) time. e.g. [3,5,7,4] == 6

 ###Hash Tables